kubernetes/community/contributors/design-proposals/mount-options.md

 in user specifying options that are not supported or are known to be problematic when using inline volume specs.

-After much deliberation it was decided that - `mount-options` as an API parameter will not be supported for inline volume specs.
+After much deliberation it was decided that - `mountOptions` as an API parameter will not be supported for inline volume specs.

 ### Error handling and plugins that don't support mount option